Levertion/mcfunction/README.md

 We use [bors](https://bors.tech/) to manage merging pull requests.

-The packages are currently only tested using node 10, although this could be changed should a compelling use case arise.
-Open an issue if you are require this!
+The packages are tested using node 10 and 8.

 ### npm packages